Xanax Overdose – Biggest Player In The Benzo Epidemic

 - In 2012 nearly 40% of people in the U.S. had a prescription for a benzodiazepine.

-- According to the government’s National Institute on Drug Abuse (NIH) “between 1996 and 2013, the number of adults who filled a benzodiazepine prescription increased by nearly 70%, from 8.1 million to 13.5 million.”
+- According to the government’s National Institute on Drug Abuse (NIH), “between 1996 and 2013, the number of adults who filled a benzodiazepine prescription increased by nearly 70%, from 8.1 million to 13.5 million.”

-Overdoses involving benzodiazepines went from 1,135 in 1999, to 8,791 in 2015.
+Overdoses involving benzodiazepines went from 1,135 in 1999 to 8,791 in 2015.
 That is a 775% increase.

-- “The risk of overdose and death from benzodiazepines themselves is generally low-to-moderate in otherwise healthy adults, mixing alcohol or opioids with drugs like Xanax increases their lethality.”
+- “The risk of overdose and death from benzodiazepines themselves is generally low-to-moderate in otherwise healthy adults.
+Mixing alcohol or opioids with drugs like Xanax increases their lethality.”

-The amount of Xanax to overdose varies depending on the person’s tolerance, health, age, gender and length of the ingestion period.
+The amount of Xanax to overdose varies depending on the person’s tolerance, health, age, gender, and length of the ingestion period.

-Signs of a Xanax overdose might include some or all of the following:
+The signs and symptoms of a Xanax overdose might include some or all of the following:

-- Confusion, slurred speech and slow reflexes
+- Confusion, slurred speech, and slow reflexes

-- Tremors, decreased coordination and uncontrolled physical movements
+- Tremors decreased coordination and uncontrolled physical movements.

 - Rapid heartbeat